dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 }
 ```

+With a policy like this, users can only `StartSession` on or `SendCommand` to EC2 instances tagged with a matching team tag.

-### Problem: Sessions and Commands cant be tagged
+### Problem: Sessions and Commands can't be tagged

-As a result, there isn't a tag-based approach to permissioning that applies to `ssm:ResumeSession`, `ssm:TerminateSession`, `ssm:*CommandInvocation`, `ssm:CancelCommand`.
+As a result, there isn't a tag-based approach to permissions that applies to `ssm:ResumeSession`, `ssm:TerminateSession`, `ssm:*CommandInvocation`, `ssm:CancelCommand`.

-You might notice that Sessions you create have an ID with a format along the lines of `{username}-abcd1234`.
+You might notice that the Sessions you create have an ID with a format like `{username}-abcd1234`.
 We can take advantage of this, since `ResumeSession` and `TerminateSession` provide `aws:resourceTag/aws:ssmmessages:session-id` as a condition key.
 AWS [recommends](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-restrict-access-examples.html#restrict-access-example-instance-tags) a policy like this:

 ```terraform
 data "aws_iam_policy_document" "allow_ssm_sessions_for_users" {